 GM 6.2 Liter V8 Small Block LT1 Engine

 The 6.2 liter V8 LT1 engine is produced by General Motors for use in performance vehicles and sports cars.
-It is part of GM’s Gen V Small Block engine family and was first made available in the all-new 2014 Corvette Stingray.
-Other members of the Gen V Small Block engine family include the EcoTec3 motors for pickup trucks, consisting of the:
+It is part of GM’s Gen V Small Block engine family and was first introduced in the C7 Corvette (2014-2019) followed by the sixth-generation Chevrolet Camaro (2016-2023).

 Several advanced technologies, including direct injection, Active Fuel Management and continuously variable valve timing support an advanced combustion system that helps the LT1 engine – the third small block to carry the name in Corvette’s history – produce 460 horsepower and 465 lb.-ft. of torque (with an optional exhaust system) with greater efficiency.

 Engine highlights include:

 - Cylinder block: the all-new Gen V cylinder block shares two key design elements with GM’s original small-block V8: a 90-degree cylinder angle and 4.400-inch bore centers.
 The bore and stroke dimensions are: 4.06-inch (103.25 mm) bore x 3.62-inch (92 mm) stroke.

 Compared to the Gen IV small block, the Gen V’s aluminum cylinder block casting is all-new, but based on the same basic architecture.
 It was refined and modified to accommodate the mounting of the engine-driven fuel pump and vacuum pump.
 It also incorporates new engine mount attachments, new knock sensor locations, improved sealing and oil-spray piston cooling.